Doctoral Internship in Clinical Health Service Psychology

 Astor Internship Accreditation History

-Astor’s Doctoral Internship program has been accredited by the American Psychological Association since 1964, 53 consecutive years.
-Astor’s mission is to serve underprivileged and under-resourced populations.
+Astor’s Doctoral Internship program has been accredited by the American Psychological Association since 1964, 59 consecutive years!
 Astor is dedicated to the training of staff, doctoral psychology interns, and other discipline trainees, in order to provide the highest quality care possible for our clients and families.

 Questions related to this program’s accredited status should be directed to the